Pai-Sho/rook_tokenomics/markdown/Home.md

   - Staking parameters:
     - staking-based user rewards % (reward % increases with amount staked)
     - staking lockup period?
+    - "Target APR" for staking
+    - Staking growth or attrition rate, based on Target APR
 - Ecosystem Parameters (we have varying levels of control indirectly, but not absolute)
   - MEV to Volume ratio
   - ROOK liquidity modeling (constant product AMM):